Starting the New Year off right

-And that’s fantasy, not reality.
+And it’d be fantasy, not reality.

-DNA testing just doesn’t work that way.
+At least so far, in the real world, DNA testing just doesn’t work that way.
 The simple fact is that, as much as I really really really want to know who the parents were of my scoundrel second great grandfather George Cottrell, I’m not going to get the answer by DNA testing alone.

 As much as I’d love to wave the magic DNA wand and get the answer, the reality is that DNA testing is just one more type of evidence that has to be used in conjunction with — alongside — hand-in-hand with all the other types of evidence we collect along the paper trail.
 It’s something we use with our other tools, not instead of our other tools.